-- Works of art shall be examined for condition at least once a year.
+- Works of art shall be examined for the condition at least once a year.
 A written report shall be prepared with photographic documentation as necessary.

 - When a work of Public Art requires maintenance or repair, the City will provide for such in cooperation with the department that houses the work of art.

-- The City shall notify the artist before repair or restoration in order to provide on opportunity for comment.
-When appropriate, the City will offer the artist the opportunity to do the work or to supervise it.
+- The City shall notify the artist before repair or restoration in order to provide an opportunity for comment.
+When appropriate, the City will offer the artist the opportunity to do the work or supervise it.
 The City shall reserve the right to make minor and/or emergency repairs without consulting the artist, taking into consideration instructions provided by the artist at the time of acquisition.

 - After final approval and acceptance, all works of art shall be insured by the Fine Arts Policy of TMA.
 The insurance value of a work of art is equal to its purchase or acquisition cost.